YeojinKim220/SpaceExpress/README.md

 - **Linux (Red Hat Enterprise Linux 9.4)**: `python-3.11.11`, `scikit-learn-1.6.0`, `pandas-2.2.3`, `matplotlib-3.10.0`, `jupyter-1.1.1`, `scanpy-1.10.4`, `rpy2-3.5.11`, `python-igraph-0.11.8`, `r-lmtest-0.9_40`, `r-fitdistrplus-1.2_1`, `r-dplyr-1.1.4`, `r-lme4-1.1_35.5`, `pygam-0.9.1`, `torch-2.5.1`.
 - **macOS (Sonoma 14.3)**: `python-3.11.10`, `scikit-learn-1.5.1`, `pandas-2.2.2`, `matplotlib-3.9.2`, `jupyter-1.0.0`, `scanpy-1.10.3`, `rpy2-3.5.11`, `python-igraph-0.11.6`, `r-lmtest-0.9_40`, `r-fitdistrplus-1.1_11`, `r-dplyr-1.1.4`, `r-lme4-1.1_35.5`, `pygam-0.9.1`, `torch-2.5.1`.

+## Guidelines for choosing hyperparameters
+We empirically observed that this hyperparameter setting is effective for datasets with sizes ranging from approximately 3k to 10k cells.
+For datasets with substantially fewer cells, we recommend using smaller values of the "k" parameter in the SpaceExpress_DSE function.

 ## Citation
 If you use SpaceExpress in your research, please cite: